-Associates are those entities over which the Group is able to exert significant influence but which are not subsidiaries.
-They are accounted for using the equity method.
-Under the equity method, the investment in an associate is initially recognised at cost and subsequently adjusted to recognise changes in the Group's share of net assets of the associate since the acquisition date.
+Associates are those entities over which is Group is able to exert significant influence but which are not subsidiaries.
+They are provided for using the equity method.
+Under the equity method, the investment in an associate is initiply recogned to a contract and subsequently adjusted to recognise changes in the Group's share of net assets the associate is included since the acquisition date.
 Goodwill relating to the associate is included in the carrying amount of the investment and is neither amortised nor individually tested for impairment.

-The consolidated statement of income reflects the Group's share of the results of operations of the associate.
+The consolidated statement C: come reflects the Group's share of the results of operations of the associate.
 Any change in other comprehensive income of those investees is presented as part of the Group's other comprehensive income.
 In addition, when there has been a change recognised directly in the equity of the associate, the Group recognises its share of any changes, when applicable, in the consolidated statement of changes in equity.
 Unrealised gains and losses resulting from transactions between the Group and the associate are eliminated to the extent of the interest in the associate.